Surabaya Dock of 14,000 tons: Voyage to Surabaya

-On 25 June. at noon the convoy passed Dover.
-At 26 June at noon it was south of the Isle of Wight.
-On the afternoon of the 27th, it was 20 miles south east of Start Point, Devon.
+On 25 June, the convoy passed Dover.
+On 26 June at noon, it was south of the Isle of Wight.
+On the afternoon of the 27th, it was 20 miles southeast of Start Point, Devon.
 On the morning of the 28th, it was ten miles south of Lizard Point, Cornwall.
 Simson then turned about, and Surabaya Dock of 14,000 tons was henceforward only pulled by Atlas and Titan.
 On 10 July, the convoy was at 36°25′0″N 7°20′0″W (near Cadiz).
 On 11 July, the convoy passed Gibraltar.
 On 16 July, Titan entered Algiers to load coal.
 On 22 July, the convoy was at 37°40′0″N 10°16′0″E, north of Tunis.
 On 31 July, the convoy was at 33°25′0″N 25°8′0″E, south of Crete.
 On 5 August, the convoy arrived at Port Said.

 Passing through the Suez Canal proved relatively easy, but it was still 13 August when the convoy left from Suez.
 A sand storm that hit the convoy in the Red Sea was probably the most dangerous event of the trip.
-On the 27st, the convoy passed Perim in the Strait of Mandeb, and entered the Gulf of Aden.
+On the 27th, the convoy passed Perim in the Strait of Mandeb, and entered the Gulf of Aden.
 On 29 August, it reached Aden.
 Here it had to wait at open sea for two days, because the weather made the trip into the harbor too dangerous.
 In Aden, the convoy waited for the monsoon to pass, diminishing the chances for bad weather in the Indian Ocean.
 The Times of India summarized the progress so far.
 Average speed had been 3.5 knots.
 The largest distance covered in one day was 110 miles.
 Near Cape St. Vincent progress had been slow, covering only 36 miles in 24 hours.
 Passing the Suez Canal had been easier than expected, even though engine trouble made that the dry dock hit one of the shores of the canal.

 The convoy left Aden on 18 September.
 Near Socotra coal was transferred from the dry dock to Titan.
 On 9 October, Atlas sent a telegram via the steamers Teheran and Colombo, stating the convoy to be at 9°8′0″N 67°36′0″E. On 17 October, the dry dock, towed by Atlas alone arrived at Colombo.
 Titan had steamed ahead, to bunker before their arrival.
-This allowed the convoy to leave at 18 October.
+This allowed the convoy to leave on 18 October.
 On 1 November, the convoy reached Sabang, the first port in the Dutch East Indies.
 Here Atlas arrived alone in order to bunker ahead of the others.
 After bunkering the convoy continued its trip on the same day.
 On 10 November, the convoy passed the Straits of Durian.
 On Friday 21 November, the convoy reached Surabaya.
 At 6 AM, the convoy approached the basin.
 Atlas was towing the dry dock, and Titan was behind her to keep her on course.
 At 8 AM it had been bought into the new Torpedo Boat Harbor.